Alice Guy-Blaché: Accolades and tributes

 In 2010, the Academy Film Archive preserved Alice Guy-Blaché's short film The Girl in the Arm-Chair.
 In 2011, the Fort Lee Film Commission successfully lobbied the Directors Guild of America to accept Alice Guy-Blaché as a member.
 She was subsequently awarded a posthumous "Special Directorial Award for Lifetime Achievement" at the 2011 DGA Honors.
 In 2013, Guy-Blaché was inducted into the New Jersey Hall of Fame.

+In 2018, film journalist Véronique Le Bris founded the Alice Guy Prize, granted yearly to highlight the woman film-maker of the year.

 A square in the 14th arrondissement of Paris is named the Place Alice-Guy in her honor.

-In 2019, The re-edited and expanded version of Eisenstein's memoirs, Yo.
+In 2019, the re-edited and expanded version of Eisenstein's memoirs, Yo.
 Memoirs by Sergei Eisenstein mention Alice's The Consequences of Feminism and its influence on Eisenstein.

-In 2021, Yale University unveiled its new state-of-the-art screening room, named the Alice Cinema, after Alice Guy-Blaché.
+In 2021, Yale University opened its new state-of-the-art screening room, named the Alice Cinema, after Alice Guy-Blaché.

+In 2021, French-German TV channel Arte produced a documentary on Alice Guy-Blaché titled Alice Guy, the unknown lady of the 7th art, directed by Valérie Urréa and Nathalie Masduraud, voiced by Agnès Jaoui and Maud Wyler.

 In 2022, Rowman & Littlefield published a new edition of The Memoirs of Alice Guy Blaché, edited by Anthony Slide and translated by Simone Blaché and Roberta Blaché.
 This memoir contains a new introduction by Slide.

 The Golden Door Film Festival gives an award named in her honor.

+On the occasion of the 150th anniversary of her birth, around July 1, 2023, several French institutions celebrated Alice Guy and her legacy: